robroskie/BrainYard-II/readme.md

 <!-- ABOUT THE PROJECT -->
+# Introduction
+Stack Overflow has become one of the main sources students use to reference coding information and other related topics.
+The site provides publicly available data that we have chosen to subject to analysis.
+The data set was chosen as it provides a wealth of information surrounding the trending topics students or individuals in software development may ask.
+This set can also elucidate how users interact with each other and which users are most active.
+Our study of the data works to highlight the sentiment users show towards topics they ask questions about, or how they themselves contribute to other's discussions through comments or answers.

+# Objective
+By examining data from Stack Overflow regarding questions, answers, and comments we can gather insight into the topics that have been causing individuals to flock to sites such as this, for help.
+The goal of this study is to accurately identify trending topics within user posts (Questions/Answers/Comments).
+We are also examining how users choose to respond and what attitudes they carry in their response.

 ## About The Project
 For our project we scraped data from Stack Overflow and performed multiple analyses on it.
 Language processing was used to explore trends in the popularity of computer languages and topics, as well as to identify the sentiment of users, on Stack Overflow over time. <br>
 The second part of our project involved using Linear Discriminant and Cosine Similarity analysis to identify and predict the topics of user entered text and recommend similar questions.